benfiola/seven-days-to-die/README.md

 On startup, the docker image will attempt to download the 7 Days to Die dedicated server from Steam - using the `MANIFEST_ID` environment variable.

-If a local path (or, _PersistentVolume_, if Kubernetes) is mounted to the `/cache` directory, this directory will be used as a cache to minimize downloads.
+If a local path (or, _PersistentVolume_, if Kubernetes) is mounted to the `/cache` directory, this directory will be used as a cache to prevent re-downloading should the container be restarted.

 ## Server Data